Last updated December 25th, 2023.

 Pattaya is one of Thailand’s top foreign property investment spots.
 Unfortunately for anyone who bought here in the past decade, values have remained stagnant while they surged in central Bangkok.

 If someone has a large family, for example, they might want a bigger home.
-But it’s possible that smaller condo units have superior yields and rentability.
+However, smaller condo units may have superior yields and rentability.
 Or vice versa, depending on which city or country you’re buying in.

 Furthermore, you can cater to a larger group and not limit who will rent your property.
-If that’s not what you want in your perfect vacation home, it’s better to have investment properties that are specific for the purpose of making a profit.
+If that’s not what you want in your perfect vacation home, it’s better to have investment properties specifically for making a profit.

 How to Manage Your Investment Property